 One of the earliest computer artists was responsible for some of the earliest computer clip art

-Roughly 20 years before Joan Shogren played a key role in the creation of some of the earliest clip art, she was trying to teach an important piece of computer history, she was giving an IBM machine some artistic license.
+Roughly 20 years before Joan Shogren played a key role in the creation of some of the earliest clip art, she was giving an IBM machine some artistic license.

 As a secretary in the chemistry department at San Jose State University in the 1960s, Shogren helped put together the first public display of computer-generated art at the university’s bookstore.
 Shogren was credited with the basic idea, which involved creating a machine that would generate paintings based on mathematical equations input into the computer.